 How to Obtain and Complete the APHIS 7001 for Pet Shipping

-If you're moving internationally with your pet from the United States, you're most likely going to need an International Health Certificate, also known as the USDA APHIS Form 7001.
-We are often asked about this form and it's one of the most searched for documents for people planning to transport their pet to another country.
+If you're moving internationally with your pet from the United States, you will most likely need an International Health Certificate, also known as the USDA APHIS Form 7001.
+We are often asked about this form, and it's one of the most searched-for documents for people planning to transport their pets to another country.

-The 7001 is issued by USDA-accredited veterinarians and then often must be endorsed by the corresponding state's USDA Veterinary Services office.
-The state and regional Veterinary Services offices oversee all of the export documents for pets departing from the US and ensure that the veterinarians issuing the documents, including the 7001, are accredited and filling out accurate information.
+USDA-accredited veterinarians issue the 7001 and often must be endorsed by the corresponding state's USDA Veterinary Services office.
+The state and regional Veterinary Services offices oversee all export documents for pets departing from the US and ensure that the veterinarians issuing the documents, including the 7001, are accredited and filling out accurate information.

 Here are the steps for obtaining the Form 7001 health certificate and having it endorsed:

 1. Find a USDA-Accredited veterinarian in your area.

 The USDA Veterinary Services offices do not need to see pets to issue health certificates -- they only look at the paperwork after it has been completed.
 You'll need to ask your local vet if they are accredited.
 Most vets know offhand whether or not they have this accreditation.
 Still, if there is any uncertainty, the nearest USDA Veterinary Services office can double-check accreditation statuses for you and your vet.